YukiYoshimatsu/Bronx-Citi-Bikes/index.md

 Current Requirements:
--Add info on why we chose our stations
+- Add info on why we chose our stations
--Embed expanded proposal maps on our individual sites -Embed map of current citi bikes on this page
+- Embed expanded proposal maps on our individual sites
+- Embed map of current citi bikes on this page